The Founder’s Story

 She’d lost her husband just weeks earlier to HIV/Aids, an illness people still talk about in hushed tones because of the shame associated with it.

 And here I was on a blogger’s trip, able to pay for her kids’ clothes and education while she wasn’t.
 And not because I worked harder.
-No, she worked sun-up to sundown and had callouses across her hands and feet.
-It was because I come from a first class country overflowing with food and privilege while the rest of the world is forced to feed from our trash cans.
+No, she worked sunup to sundown and had callouses across her hands and feet.
+It was because I came from a country that was overflowing with food and privilege.

-I smiled at her, but I felt sick.
+I smiled at her, but inside I felt sick.

 I am a mother.
-Every night I walk into my boys’ room and ache for them lying there in their beds, because they’re tucked deep in my womb.
-I cannot imagine how humbling, or humiliating, it would be, to have to ask someone else to take care of my children.
+Every night I walk into my children’s rooms and ache for them lying there in their beds, because no matter how long-legged they get, they remain tucked inside my womb.
+I cannot imagine how humbling, or humiliating, it would be, to have to ask someone else to take care of them.
 To not be able to give them food or water, to not be able to keep them under my own roof – and THEN, to walk four hours to meet the woman who could?

 Our Father weeps.
-He anguishes over every single mother–because there are hundreds of thousands of them across Uganda who cannot afford to care for their children.
+He anguishes over every single mother–because there are hundreds of thousands of them around the world who cannot afford to care for their kids.

-And He’s asking us to do something about it.
+And He’s asking the church to do something about it.

-Sponsoring a child is good, don’t get me wrong.
-I sponsor as many children as I am able.
+Sponsoring an orphan is good, don’t get me wrong.

-But standing there with this beautiful woman, her son’s eyes shining as he looked at me, I thought, No. Enough.
-There has to be more.
+Standing there with this beautiful woman, her son’s eyes shining as he looked at me, I thought, We have to do more.

-I want this son to look at his MOTHER with adoration, not me – a stranger.
+I wanted this boy to look at his MOTHER with adoration, not me – a stranger.